-DEL MONTE BERRIES come from the most favored valleys of the West, where-morning-fresh and sparkling-they are canned the day picked.
-Blackberries, gooseberries, loganberries, red raspberries and strawberries -all are packed in nothing but their own delicious juice and pure granulated sugar.
-DEL MONTE ROYAL ANNE CHERRIES are packed with their pits-for the distinctive flavor which this gives them-and canned in a syrup that enhances all their natural delicacy.
+DEL MONTE BERRIES come from the most favored valleys of the West, where - morning-fresh and sparkling - they are canned the day picked.
+Blackberries, gooseberries, loganberries, red raspberries and strawberries - all are packed in nothing but their own delicious juice and pure granulated sugar.

+- DEL MONTE ROYAL ANNE CHERRIES are packed with their pits-for the distinctive flavor which this gives them-and canned in a syrup that enhances all their natural delicacy.
 Most acceptable in simple desserts.
-Delightful in salads.

-DEL MONTE GRAPES: California is known as the Vineland of America for its many varieties of wonderful grapes.
-Here, from vineyards of years' cultivation, are selected these delicately flavored Muscatels.

-DEL MONTE PEACHES (Halves) are noted for that lusciousness that fine, rich flavor-found only in the best tree-ripened products.
-A large percentage of DEL MONTE Peaches are grown right in our own orchards.
-Both Yellow Clings and Yellow Freestones are available under the DEL MONTE Brand.

-DEL MONTE PEACHES (Sliced) are exactly the same Yellow Cling Peaches as packed in halves - with the same natural goodness and flavor - but specially prepared for instant use, ready to serve in the many tempting dishes where you would naturally first slice the fruit.

-DEL MONTE BARTLETT PEARS are grown in the finest pear orchards of the Pacific Coast and packed in just the proper syrup to preserve all of their delicacy, aroma and flavor.
+Delightful in salads. - DEL MONTE GRAPES: California is known as the Vineland of America for its many varieties of wonderful grapes.
+Here, from vineyards of years' cultivation, are selected these delicately flavored Muscatels. - DEL MONTE PEACHES: Noted for that luscious flavor found only in the best tree-ripened fruit.
+Halves are packed in three sizes of cans, (Nos.
+21⁄2, 2 and 1), fruit graded in size to fit the container.
+In addition, there are Melba Halves, extra large; and Banquet Halves, a colossal size.
+Both packed in No. 21⁄2 cans. - DEL MONTE PEACHES (Sliced) are exactly the same Yellow Cling Peaches as packed in halves-with the same natural goodness and flavor-but specially prepared for instant use, ready to serve in the many tempting dishes where you would naturally first slice the fruit. - DEL MONTE BARTLETT PEARS are grown in the finest pear orchards of the Pacific Coast and packed in just the proper syrup to preserve all of their delicacy, aroma and flavor.
 Unexcelled for shape, appearance and taste.

-DEL MONTE PINEAPPLE: Golden ripe and fragrant-with all the rich, mellow flavor of the finest sun-ripened fruit.
-For your convenience, it is packed two ways-sliced, for use as a dessert fruit; and crushed, just as delicious and fine in quality, but ready for quick, convenient use in hundreds of other dishes.

-DEL MONTE PLUMS: The Pacific Coast is noted for its great variety of plums.
+Packed as Halves, and Melba Halves (extra large). - DEL MONTE HAWAIIAN PINEAPPLE: Golden ripe and fragrant-with all the rich, mellow flavor of the finest sun-ripened fruit.
+Packed three ways-sliced, for use as a dessert fruit; crushed, for quick, convenient use in hundreds of special, made-up dishes; and diced, for salads and fruit cocktails.
+All the same high quality. - DEL MONTE PLUMS: The Pacific Coast is noted for its great variety of plums.
 Under the DEL MONTE Brand three varieties are packed: Green Gage, Egg and De Luxe.
-All are equally good, but the De Luxe variety, a sweet purple plum from Oregon and Washington, is especially delicious as a breakfast fruit.
+All are equally good, but the De Luxe variety, a sweet purple plum from Oregon and Washington, is especially delicious as a breakfast fruit. - DEL MONTE PRESERVES AND JAMS are absolutely pure, all prepared from fully ripened fruits and berries and granulated sugar in